Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: The -neighbor Ising model on duplex clique

 In the stationary state $\langle c(t+1) \rangle = \langle c(t) \rangle$, which is equivalent to the condition that the effective force \cite{Nyc:Szn:Cis:12}:

-In Fig.~\ref{duplex_p} we compare the results obtained from the Monte Carlo simulations and numerical solutions of Eq.~(\ref{F0}) [recovered by plotting the implicit function $F(c,T,q)=0$].
+In Fig.~\ref{fig2} we compare the results obtained from the Monte Carlo simulations and solutions of Eq.~(\ref{F0}) (see Appendix \ref{app:dup} for explicit solutions in case of $q=1$ and $q=2$).
 Both methods give consistent results and continuous phase transition is visible for all values of $q$.
 In order to find analytically the value of the critical temperature we can use the method proposed in \cite{Nycz:13}, namely we calculate $T$ for which the following condition is fulfilled:

 which in our case takes the form of